 - Speed inline skate wheels/bullet profile rollerblade wheels

 At this point, let’s think about wheel footprint.
 Wheel footprint refers to how much wheel is actually in contact with the ground.
-Some people might refer to wheel footprint as the contact patch.
+Some people might refer to the wheel’s footprint as the contact patch.

 Wheels with a bigger contact patch give you more traction and stability but less speed.
 Conversely, narrower wheels are less grippy, less stable, but more agile and faster because they face less rolling resistance.